March 31, 2020

 those moderated in real time, i.e., with a facilitator or moderator to lead the discussion and ask the users questions

 and those that are post moderated.
-There are several possible solutions, we will talk more specifically about the one we are implementing at Ferpection, since it is obviously the one we know best, but the advice can be applied to other methodologies.
+There are several possible solutions, we will talk more specifically about the remote user tests we are implementing at Ferpection, since it is obviously the one we know best, but the advice can be applied to other methodologies.

 1. Moderate Real-time Studies